-A student must earn a cumulative semester GPA of 3.5 or greater to be considered for the Dean's List.
+A student must maintain a cumulative GPA of 3.5 or greater and have earned at least 12 credit hours to be considered for the Dean's List.
 Students are considered for the Dean's List each semester.

 President's List